 The following scholarship opportunity links are updated on an annual basis.
 If you find that the information is not current, check back.

 Bruce Field Scholarship: The Bruce Field Agriculture Award is sponsored annually by the Central New York Farm Progress Show, Inc. and offers $300 to a graduating senior boy and girl who reside in Herkimer County to be used to further their education in agriculture.
 Bruce Field was a past Agriculture Extension Agent and first Team Leader of the Herkimer/Oneida County Dairy Team.
 He was always willing to pass on his agricultural knowledge to anyone who listened and was interested in the youth of our area feeling “they are the future of agriculture.”
 Bruce’s untimely death stopped his personal education endeavors, but this award, in his memory, will help a boy and girl in Herkimer County follow his path.
-Applications must be submitted to Cornell Cooperative Extension of Herkimer County by May 1st and are available through local high school guidance offices or by calling Cornell Cooperative Extension at (315) 866-7920, or by clicking here.
-View guidelines here.
+Applications must be submitted to Cornell Cooperative Extension of Herkimer County by May 1st and are available through local high school guidance offices or by calling Cornell Cooperative Extension at (315) 866-7920, or by downloading Bruce Field Agriculture Award Form.
+View Guidelines Here

 Alicia Kennedy Memorial Scholarship: A 4-H scholarship has been set up in memory of Alicia Kenney by the Merry Moos 4-H Club.
-Applications can be obtained by calling the 4-H Office or by clicking here.
+Applications can be obtained by calling the 4-H Office or by downloading the application form.
 See guidelines for eligibility.
 Scholarships will be in the amount of $100.
 Applications due to the 4-H Office by May 1st.

 ELIGIBILITY: Any Traditional Member 4-H’er (no Cloverbuds) involved in a 4-H dairy project, previous winners are not eligible.
 Applicants must be active participants of the Herkimer County 4-H Program for at least one 4-H year prior to applying.